 There are striking differences between the degree and pattern of genome methylation of invertebrate genomes compared with mammalian genomes.
-The divide probably occurs between vertebrates and invertebrates however since most vertebrates studied are mammals, with very few non-mammalian vertebrates included, this has not been clearly established.
+The divide probably occurs between vertebrates and invertebrates.
+However, since most vertebrates studied are mammals, with very few non-mammalian vertebrates included, this has not been clearly established.
 For a long time, it was thought that methylation of invertebrates did not occur.
-For example, extensive studies of the nematode worm, Caenorhabditis elgans, revealed its genome lacked detectable methyltransferase.
-However recently isolated examples have been identified such as Drosophila melanogaster long thought to be free of CpG and DNA methyltransferase, has now been found to contain very low 5mC levels.
+For example, extensive studies of the nematode worm, Caenorhabditis elegans, revealed its genome lacked detectable methyltransferase.
+However, recently Drosophila melanogaster also long thought to be free of CpG and DNA methyltransferase, has now been found to contain very low 5mC levels.

-In general, the distribution pattern of methylated genes in invertebrates show large domains completely free of methylation with interspersed domains of relatively increased methylation, a pattern known as mosaic.
+In general, the distribution pattern of methylated genes in invertebrates shows large domains completely free of methylation with interspersed domains of relatively increased methylation, a pattern known as mosaic.
 "The variety of animal DNA methylation patterns highlights the possibility that different distributions reflect different functions for the DNA methylation system."
-31
+32

-There is also significant variability of methylation patterns over time and space.
+There is also significant variability of methylation patterns over time.
 For example, during a discrete phase of early mouse embryonic development, methylation levels declined sharply to approximately 30% of the typical somatic level which is promptly restored during later embryonic development.
-Interspecies variations are also noted.32
+Interspecies variations are also noted.33

-C. Epigenetics and Identical, Monozygotic (MZ), Twins
+C. Epigenetics and identical, monozygotic (MZ) twins

 "Children conform to types, but no two are alike, even in the case of twins."
-33
+34

-Identical (MZ) twins present a fascinating demonstration of readily observable actions of epigenetics.
+Identical (MZ) twins present a fascinating demonstration of epigenetics in action.
 MZ twins, as the term implies, share identical genomes, both babies having arisen from the same fertilized ovum, (zygote), hence monozygotic.
 Yet invariably they can almost always be recognized as different persons and the aging process always further accentuates individual differences.